-521 "Description of Species MSEC Biological Assessment As detailed in the 2010 USFWS protocol, corrected desert tortoise estimates are calculated upon completion of the field surveys.
-These calculations were performed using the USFWS interactive ""Table 3"", included in the 2010 Pre-project Survey Protocol (USFWS 2010).
-This table calculates desert tortoise populations based on the number of adult tortoises observed during surveys, as described above.
-Results from the May 2012 ""Table 3"" calculations indicate approximately 2.0 Desert Tortoises are expected to occupy the SPGF site (95%CI: 0.36-10.64).
-Results from the October 2012 ""Table 3"" calculations indicate approximately 6.8 Desert Tortoises are expected to occupy the pipeline ROW (95%CI: 1.98- 23.11).
+"Description of Species MSEC Biological Assessment As detailed in the 2010 USFWS protocol, corrected desert tortoise estimates are calculated upon completion of the field surveys.
+These calculations were performed using the USFWS interactive "Table 3," included in the 2010 Pre-project Survey Protocol (USFWS 2010).
+Table 3 calculates desert tortoise populations based on the number of adult tortoises observed during surveys, as described above.
+Results from the May 2012 "Table 3" calculations indicate approximately 2.0 Desert Tortoises are expected to occupy the SPGF site (95%CI: 0.36-10.64).
+Results from the October 2012 "Table 3" calculations indicate approximately 6.8 Desert Tortoises are expected to occupy the pipeline ROW (95%CI: 1.98- 23.11).
 Accurate estimates of numbers of juvenile tortoises or tortoise eggs are difficult to make and involve uncertainty.
-Turner et.
-Al (1987) estimated that juvenile and hatchling tortoises accounted from 19- to 81-percent of the overall population.
-If this assumption is used, the expected number of juvenile and/or hatchling tortoises expected on the SPGF would between 0.44 and 56.00; the expected number of juvenile or hatchling tortoises within the water pipeline ROW would be between 2.44 and 121.63.
+Turner et al. (1987) estimated that juvenile and hatchling tortoises accounted for 19 to 81 percent of the overall population.
+If this assumption is used, the expected number of juvenile and/or hatchling tortoises expected on the SPGF would be between 0.44 and 56.00; the expected number of juvenile or hatchling tortoises within the water pipeline ROW would be between 2.44 and 121.63.
 During May and June, the project area would be expected to contain desert tortoise eggs.
 Assuming a 1:1 sex ratio, there are between 0.36 and 10.64 female tortoises in the SPGF and 1.98 and 23.11 female tortoises in the pipeline ROW.
-Female tortoises lay an average of 1.6 clutches per year (Turner et. al 1984) and each clutch contains an average of 5.38 eggs (Turner et. al 1986).
+Female tortoises lay an average of 1.6 clutches per year (Turner et al. 1984) and each clutch contains an average of 5.38 eggs (Turner et al. 1986).
 Thus, between 1.64 and 45.79 eggs would be expected within the SPGF and between 8.52 and 99.50 eggs would be expected within the pipeline ROW.
-Desert tortoises are expected to be present along the proposed access road and all transmission alternatives (Both 500-kV route as well as 230-kV routes) based on the presence of sign and/or suitable burrows, though population estimates along these routes are not possible because adult desert tortoises were not detected.
-An adult desert tortoise was observed in the buffer area associated with the 500-kV Transmission Line alternative; however, tortoises located in buffer areas are not used to generate relative abundance estimates.
-4.2.6 Critical Habitat No designated critical habitat exists within the Action Area.
+Desert tortoises are expected to be present along the proposed access road and all transmission alternatives (both 500-kV route as well as 230-kV routes) based on the presence of sign and/or suitable burrows, though population estimates along these routes are not possible because adult desert tortoises have not been detected.
+An adult desert tortoise was observed in the buffer area associated with the 500-kV Transmission Line alternative; however, adult desert tortoises located in buffer areas are not used to generate relative abundance estimates.
+Critical Habitat: No designated critical habitat exists within the Action Area.
 The closest critical habitat for the desert tortoise is located approximately 4.5 miles west of the Action Area on the west slope of the Arrow Canyon Range.

+Moapa Dace:

-4.3 Moapa Dace 4.3.1 Species Description The Moapa dace (Moapa coriacea) occurs in the Muddy River system and is listed as endangered under the ESA.
-Since the Moapa dace represents a monotypic genus, this species was assigned a recovery priority of 1 (highest ranking) by the USFWS in 1995.
-The original recovery plan for this species was prepared in 1983 and subsequently revised in 1995.
+Species Description: The Moapa dace (Moapa coriacea) occurs in the Muddy River system and is listed as endangered under the ESA.
+Since the Moapa dace represents a monotypic genus, the Moapa dace was assigned a recovery priority of 1 (highest ranking) by the USFWS in 1995.
+The original recovery plan for the Moapa dace was prepared in 1983 and subsequently revised in 1995.
 The Moapa dace was first discovered in 1938 (Hibbs and Miller 1948).
-The maximum size for the species is approximately 4.7 inches.
-Moapa dace have been recorded living as long as 4 years.
-43 | P a g e"
+The maximum size for the Moapa dace is approximately 4.7 inches.
+Moapa dace have been recorded living as long as four years.
+43 | P a g e